GraphQLSwift/GraphQL/README.md

 ## Graphiti

 This repo only contains the core GraphQL implementation.
-For a better experience when creating your types use [Graphiti](https://github.com/GraphQLSwift/Graphiti).
+For a better experience when creating your GraphQL schema use [Graphiti](https://github.com/GraphQLSwift/Graphiti).

-**Graphiti** is a Swift library for building GraphQL schemas/types fast, safely and easily.
+**Graphiti** is a Swift library for building GraphQL schemas safely and easily.

 ## License